EMHA DESIGN REVIEW COMMITTEE BAD FAITH

 It is specious arguments like these that the Association continuously use in their legal defense which brings into question the quality of their legal counsel, Robert Skipworth.

-It is also noteworthy that in a recent Board of Directors meeting on January 31, 2021, Judith Pierce both complained about this homeowners lighting and mentioned her desire to stargaze.
-The homeowner asserts that this is merely further evidence of the collusive nature between EMHA and the Pierces.
-There is nothing in the homeowner's lighting that prevents Pierce from stargazing.
+It is also noteworthy that in a recent Board of Directors meeting on January 31, 2021, Judith Pierce both complained about Homeowner X's lighting and mentioned her desire to stargaze.
+Homeowner X asserts that this is merely further evidence of the collusive nature between EMHA and the Pierces.
+There is nothing inherent to Homeowner X's lighting that prevents Pierce from stargazing.